 Extensive road improvements will be done as a part of the development.
 Two vacant, adjacent properties purchased by IKEA will be redeveloped to be visually and functionally integrated with the IKEA Center.
 Access and parking will be shared with the adjacent Holiday Inn site.
-The stormwater management area will visually blend with the green area(s) of the Beltsville Agricultural Research Center to the north.
-The applicant is proposing to develop a portion of the Brown=s Tavern Historic Site as a historic amenity with a historic marker and a monument sign.
+The stormwater management area will visually blend with the green areas of the Beltsville Agricultural Research Center to the north.
+The applicant is proposing to develop the Brownes Tavern Historic Site as a historic amenity with a historic marker and a monument sign.
 Therefore, the proposed development has an outward orientation which either is physically and visually integrated with existing adjacent development.